shirotak/JGOG_HGEOC/README.md

 - This page provides codes and data to reproduce the results of the corresponding paper.
 ___
 ## Environment
-Codes were tested in MacOS.
+All codes were tested on MacOS.
 ### Python 3.8.8
 - numpuy 1.20.3
 - pandas 1.3.4